 Academic Programs: Educational Programs, Instructional Facilities and Faculty

 Texas Christian University's Annual Security and Fire Safety report is available at any time.
 This report is required by federal law and contains policy statements and crime statistics for the University.
 The policy statements address the school's policies, procedures, and programs concerning safety and security, for example, policies for responding to emergency situations and sexual offenses.
 Three years' worth of statistics are included for fire and certain types of crimes that were reported to have occurred on campus, in or on off-campus buildings or property owned or controlled by the University and on public property within or immediately adjacent to the campus.
 This Annual Security and Fire Safety report is available online.
-You may request a paper copy from the TCU Police Department.
+You may request a paper copy of the Annual Security and Fire Safety Report by contacting the TCU Police Department at 817-257-7930 or by email at email@example.com.

 Graduation Rates for Students Receiving Athletically-Related Student Aid (Student Right-to-Know-Act)